It can be tough to lose weight through changes to diet and exercise alone. If you can relate to that, we see you.

-For some, a healthy lifestyle can lead to losses of up to 10% body weight (which is a great result!).
+For some, an intensive diet and lifestyle change can lead to losses of up to 10% body weight (which is a great result!).
 But when medicines like Mounjaro are used as well, people have reported losing up to 25% of their initial weight.

 These medicines work very well, but they aren’t a shortcut to reaching your goals.
 Nor are they “cheating”.
 They’re meant to supplement healthy habits and to be taken for at least a year.